 Following Clark Kent and Superman roles, Cavill starred in The Man From UNCLE.
 Also, he played a role in Mission: Impossible – Fallout (2018).
 And who could forget his most recent role in The Witcher (2019)?

 The workout Henry Cavill used to build his superman body.

 Cavil is the first non-American to portray Superman.
 The Henry Cavill workout contributed to Glamour magazine naming Henry the Sexiest Man Alive in 2013.
 Henry Cavill started training for his first Superman role in late 2011.
 He worked out for 2.5 hours a day, 5-6 days per week, for ten hard months.
 As a result, Henry Cavill gained 20 pounds of solid muscle with his trainer.

 As a trainer, Mark Twight is best known for his work with the film’s cast of 300.
-The Henry Cavill workout includes CrossFit and High-Intensity Interval Training with kettlebells, dumbbells, and bodyweight.
-His workout routine also included fasted cardio with his trainer in the morning.
+The Henry Cavill workout includes CrossFit and High-Intensity Interval Training with kettlebells, dumbbells, and body weight.
+His workout routine also included fast cardio with his trainer in the morning.

 - 2 Sets Cleans + 5 Sets Kettlebell Squats @ 70% body weight

 - 2 Sets of Two-hand KB Clean and Squats